The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks: Introduction and Main results

+where the constant $\lambda >0$ {depends explicitly on the reaction matrix $A$, the domain $\Omega$, the diffusion matrix $D$ and the initial mass $M$.} \end{theorem}

-\begin{remark}[Lyapunov functionals for ODE systems]\hfil \\ For complex ODE systems, $L^1$-type Lyapunov functionals are most commonly used in the study of the large-time-behaviour.
-For reaction-diffusion systems, however, $L^1$-functionals are not useful for the entropy method and proving explicit convergence to equilibrium, since they do not measure the spatial diffusion in an exploitable way.
+\begin{remark}[Lyapunov functionals for ODE systems]\hfil \\ {For ODE systems, Lyapunov functionals have been mainly considered in the analysis of nonlinear ODE systems.
+Moreover, for nonlinear ODE systems, $L^1$-type Lyapunov functionals are most commonly used in the study of the large-time-behaviour.} For reaction-diffusion systems, however, $L^1$-functionals are not useful for the entropy method and proving explicit convergence to equilibrium, since they do not measure the spatial diffusion in an exploitable way.